 - Criminal Bar Association

-He has a busy Appellate practice and has appeared in over 100 cases before the Administrative and Divisional courts in cases dealing with Human Rights including Articles 2, 3, 5, 6 and 8 of the ECHR including allegations against requesting states of torture, political corruption, rendition and discrimination.
+Ben is one of the most experienced and highly regarded extradition barristers.
+He regularly acts for clients based in foreign jurisdictions who seek his advice on extradition, Interpol and associated issues.
+He has a busy Appellate practice, appeared in over 100 cases before the Administrative and Divisional courts in cases dealing with Human Rights including allegations against requesting states of torture, political corruption, rendition and discrimination.
+He has conducted well over 500 extradition cases.

 Cases of Note